giorgiomi/variational-monte-carlo/README.md

 with $u_\beta(r) = (\beta_1/r)^{\beta_2}$.

 ## Compilation and execution
-Move to the `src` folder and compile using:
+Compile in the repository directory using:
 ```
     make
 ```